abdo-abaco/Vehicle_Detection_and_Tracking/README.md

 Normalizing the Extracted HOG Features
 ---

-Before feeding the extracted HOG features we normalize them using sklearn.preprocessing's StandardScaler() as seen on `search_classify.py` line 83-88.
+Before feeding the extracted HOG features we normalize them using sklearn.preprocessing's StandardScaler() as seen on `search_classify.py` lines 83-88.
 Here is what the features looked like before and after normalization.
 ![alt text][image4]

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Training a Support Vector Classifier (SVC) using HOG Features
+---

+On `search_classify.py` lines 91 I define the labels vector and on line 95 I split the data into training and testing data, I chose a 90/10 split because of the limited amount of data and figured 10% training would offer sufficient samples to determine the accuracy.
+On line 105 I trained the SVC using the HOG features.

+Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length: 8460
+16.58 Seconds to train SVC...
+Test Accuracy of SVC =  0.9893
+My SVC predicts:  [ 0.
+0. 1.
+1. 0.
+0. 0.
+0. 1.
+1.]
+For these 10 labels:  [ 0.
+0. 1.
+1. 0.
+0. 0.
+0. 1.
+1.]
+0.00083 Seconds to predict 10 labels with SVC

 ###Sliding Window Search